ChibiKev/CLA-32/readme.txt

 To run the IRSIM, follow the steps below.

-1. Load a version of Electric that contains IRSIM and load one of the jelib iles.
+1. Load a version of Electric that contains IRSIM and load one of the jelib files.
 2. Navigate to the cla32{sch} or cla32{lay} circuit.
 3. Go to Tools > Simulation (Built-In) > IRSIM: Simulate Current Cell
 4. Then go to Tools > Simulation (Built-In) > Restore Stimuli from Disk...